shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-block.md

 ### Block component

-Luckily we are just creating a simple button in this guide so the code will be very simple.
+Luckily we are just creating a basic button in this guide so the code should be good to understand how everything works.

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/blocks/text/cms-button/component/sw-cms-block-button.html.twig" %}
 {% raw %}